hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="centrifywriteconfig"></a>
 # **CentrifyWriteConfig**
-> void CentrifyWriteConfig (CentrifyWriteConfigRequest centrifyWriteConfigRequest, string centrifyMountPath = null)
+> void CentrifyWriteConfig (CentrifyWriteConfigRequest centrifyWriteConfigRequest, string centrifyMountPath = "centrify", TimeSpan? wrapTTL = null)

 This path allows you to configure the centrify auth provider to interact with the Centrify Identity Services Platform for authenticating users.